ebonilla/gaussianprocesses/README.md

 <li><a name="engel2005reinforcement"></a>

 Y.&nbsp;Engel, S.&nbsp;Mannor, and R.&nbsp;Meir.
- Reinforcement learning with gaussian processes.
+ Reinforcement learning with Gaussian processes.
  In <em>Proceedings of the 22nd international conference on Machine learning</em>, pages 201--208.
 ACM, 2005.